vimaec/difference-engine/README.md

 ## Performance

-We were able to process 10 VIM files (total 100MB), originating from 10 Revit files (total 300MB) in 5 seconds, to produce the OBJ and JSON files representing the delta sets.
+We were able to process 10 VIM files (total 100MB), originating from 10 Revit files (total 300MB) in 5 seconds, to produce the OBJ and JSON files representing the deltas (change sets).

 ## Team